-The World Fish Migration Foundation (WFMF) is leading the AMBER project exploitation and dissemination activities based the actions listed in this Plan on Exploitation and Dissemination of Results (PEDR) and the Knowledge Translation Strategy.
+The World Fish Migration Foundation (WFMF) is the leader of Work Package 5 (Dissemination) and responsible for the exploitation and dissemination of AMBER activities based on the actions listed in this Plan on Exploitation and Dissemination of Results (PEDR) and the Knowledge Translation Strategy.

 This Plan on Exploitation and Dissemination of Results (PEDR) should be read in conjunction with the Knowledge Translation Strategy.
 WFMF encourages all project partners to contribute to these communication, exploitation and dissemination activities.
-The list shown below in Table 1 lists the activities and the roles and responsibilities of each project partner in more detail.
+Table 1 lists in more detail the activities and the roles and responsibilities of each project partner.